The Black Circle

+Plot summary

+Amy and Dan Cahill, the protagonists of the series, try to follow a Lucian secret which was stolen by the Nazis during World War II.
+They also encounter the infamous Madrigals who helped them escape the Black Circle in the end.
 They are in the Cairo hotel when they receive a telegram.
 Nellie is still asleep, so they take her cell phone and leave her a note saying that they went to buy some doughnuts.
 But on the way to the Cairo International Airport, they are chased by Ian and Natalie Kabra, competitors in the race to find the 39 clues hidden around the world.
 However, they eventually lose the Kabras and find what they are looking for: the locker mentioned in the telegram.
 They find a glass paperweight with a key in the bottom, and it is holding down a piece of parchment with scrambled letters.
 They also find a box with disguises and two passports showing them with the disguises on, plus a Russian guide book with two tickets to Volgograd, Russia.

 After boarding their plane, Amy and Dan unscramble the words on the parchment by adding the underlined letters in their names and find out that information about the next clue is in the following Russian cities: Volgograd, Moscow, Yekaterinburg, St. Petersburg and the following Siberian cities: Magadan and Omsk.
 The Clue seems to follow the murder of the last Russian Royal family, the Romanovs.